Ames strain: Virulence plasmids

 Researchers have identified two specific virulence plasmids in B. anthracis, with the Ames strain expressing greater virulence compared to other strains.
 The virulence of B. anthracis results from two plasmids, pXO1 and pXO2.
 Plasmid pXO2 encodes an antiphagocytic poly-D-glutamic acid capsule, which allows B. anthracis to evade the host immune system.
 Plasmid pXO1 encodes three toxin proteins: edema factor (EF), lethal factor (LF) and protective antigen (PA).
 Variation in virulence can be explained by the presence or absence of plasmids; for example, isolates missing either pXO1 or pXO2 are considered attenuated, meaning they will not cause significant infection.
 One possible mechanism that may be responsible for the regulation of virulence is the copy number of plasmids per cell.
 The number of plasmids among isolates varies, with as many as 243 copies of pXO1 and 32 copies of pXO2 per cell.
 Studies have shown that pXO2 contributes significantly to the observed variation in virulence, as mutants producing greater amounts of the capsule show a higher level of virulence.
 Virulent strains that were cured of the pXO1 plasmid, but had the Ames pXO2 plasmid were still fully virulent for mice; thus, the Ames pXO2 plasmid specifically appears to give a higher level of virulence, as strains that are missing one of the plasmids are usually attenuated.
 Additionally, isolates that carried the Ames pXO2 were found to be more virulent than those with the Vollum 1B strain pXO2, also a virulent strain.
 Another well-known strain of anthrax, the Sterne strain, is avirulent, meaning it does not cause significant illness in animals or humans.

 Antibiotic resistance

-The Ames strain is resistant to antibiotics, while other strains do not show the same level of resistance.
-The Ames strain is difficult to treat because it contains both an inducible 𝛃-lactamase and a cephalosporinase; thus, treatment with penicillin or amoxicillin alone is no longer recommended.
+The Ames strain is susceptible to the antibiotics recommended for the treatment of anthrax and for post-exposure prophylaxis by the United States CDC.
+This susceptibility is similar to most other strains of Bacillus anthracis and is based on a comparison of the minimal inhibitory concentrations determined for each drug to the susceptibility breakpoints published in the Clinical Laboratory Standards Institute M45 document.
 Ciprofloxacin is the recommended treatment for respiratory anthrax, but studies have shown that a newer fluoroquinolone, gatifloxacin, can increase the survival of mice susceptible to the Ames strain.

-The Sterne strain has two functional 𝛃-lactamases, but gene expression is usually not sufficient to allow drug resistance.
+The Sterne strain, like all Bacillus anthracis strains, has two functional 𝛃-lactamases, but gene expression is usually not sufficient to allow drug resistance.
 The Sterne strain acts as a good comparison to other anthrax strains, as it is a prototypical and easy to work with strain, with sensitivity to penicillin.